-The Company Income Tax Act governs this particular tax.
+The Company Income Tax Act LFN 2004 and the Finance Act 2019 govern this particular tax.
 It is mandated to be paid by companies in Nigeria based on the profits made by the company.
-The percentage charged by the FIRS to be paid by companies is 30% of the profit earned by the company in the accounting year ending the preceding assessment.
+The company income tax is currently charged in three thresholds in accordance with the company’s turnover as follows:

 Foreign companies not resident in Nigeria, but with a fixed base in Nigeria are only required to pay company income tax on their incomes derived from Nigeria.